abhinnpandey/Vehicle-Price-Prediction/README.md

 ````
-To use it download it, unzip and copy .csv file in same folder as jupyter notebook
+To use it download it and copy .csv file in same folder as jupyter notebook
 ````